Nursing BSc

 The aim of the programme is to support your development into a confident and competent nurse, who can provide effective, compassionate care in a range of care settings.
 You will have the opportunity to develop skills of critical reading, appreciation and analysis, numeracy and literacy.

-For more information, come and see us at our open days.
+For more information, come and see us at our open days or contact our Nursing Admissions team.

 Special features